artsy/eigen/HACKS.md

 Currently our masonry layout (in InfiniteScrollArtworksGrid `render()`) is using a ScrollView, which is not a VirtualizedList.
 Also, currently, the parent that is the FlatList, comes from StickyTabPageFlatList.

-## react-native-scrollable-tab-view pointing to a commit hash

-#### When we can remove this:

-When the fix is in a release in the library or when we stop using this library.

-#### Explanation/Context

-With updated react native version (66) this library causes an error calling the now non-existent getNode() function, it is fixed on the main branch in the library but has not yet been released on npm.

 ## @storybook/react-native patch